Run for you, by fellow owners

 The service charge covers a great many costs including all maintenance of the building and grounds, staff, managing agents and more.
 Please see more information on the Service Charge page.

-Managing agency fees below Housing Association guide, with zero extras
+Managing agency fees below Regulator of Social Housing Fee Limit

 Most courts appoint the freeholder, Retirement Security Limted, as their managing agents, to oversee much of the more day-to-day personnel and facilities management matters.
-Where this is the case, Retirement Security always charges less than the amount per apartment recommended by the Housing Association.
-In addition, whilst the Housing Association guidelines permit any extra charges on top of the standard amount per apartment, Retirement Security does not levy any such charges other than in the most exceptional circumstances.
+Where this is the case, Retirement Security always charges less than the amount per apartment recommended by the Regulator of Social Housing.
+In addition, whilst the Regulator of Social Housing guidelines permit any extra charges on top of the standard amount per apartment, Retirement Security does not levy any such charges other than in the most exceptional circumstances.

 As the freeholder, Retirement Security Limited charges no ground rent but does provide design and maintenance consultancy services over & above those of the managing agent.
 These aim to help owners to keep all courts in good shape and of maximum appeal (and thus value) to potential buyers of any resales which become available.